WTIGER001/sfcmap/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
 Run `npm start` to start the application in debug mode

 ## Known Issues
-- Annotations get disconnected when they are edited.
-They show up fine on the map but you have to click them again to have the tab work correctly
+- You have to click on a layer twice the first time to get the effect

 ## To Do